ScottLogic/blog/_posts/2024-08-29-llms-dont-hallucinate.md

 Given that LLMs will, rarely, but inevitably, output garbage, all of these will need to be done with enormous care to avoid causing serious damage.

-Furthermore, there's a risk that LLMs may act as a so-called 'moral crumple zone', effectively soaking up responsibility for failures on behalf of the humans who were really responsible.
+Furthermore, there's a risk that an LLM may act as a so-called 'moral crumple zone', effectively soaking up responsibility for failures on behalf of the humans who were really responsible.
 And where there's a lack of accountability, organisations are unable to make good decisions or learn from their